How JTM Nutrients Products Work

 When this relationship is in balance, successfully maintaining plants becomes much easier as Mother Nature begins doing most of the work for us.
-All too often we spend most or all of our focus on the plant itself while largely ignoring the beneficial microbes and unfortunately many of the things we do for the plant are harmful to the microbes.
+All too often we spend most or all of our focus on the plant itself while largely ignoring the beneficial microbes, and unfortunately, many of the things we do to help plant are actually harmful to the beneficial microbes.